Sphingomyelin: Membranes

 The membranous myelin sheath that surrounds and electrically insulates many nerve cell axons is particularly rich in sphingomyelin, suggesting its role as an insulator of nerve fibers.
 The plasma membrane of other cells is also abundant in sphingomyelin, though it is largely to be found in the exoplasmic leaflet of the cell membrane.
 There is, however, some evidence that there may also be a sphingomyelin pool in the inner leaflet of the membrane.
 Moreover, neutral sphingomyelinase-2 – an enzyme that breaks down sphingomyelin into ceramide – has been found to localise exclusively to the inner leaflet, further suggesting that there may be sphingomyelin present there.

 Signal transduction

-The function of sphingomyelin remained unclear until it was found to have a role in signal transduction.
+The function of sphingomyelin had remained unclear until it was found to have a role in signal transduction.
 It has been discovered that sphingomyelin plays a significant role in cell signaling pathways.
 The synthesis of sphingomyelin at the plasma membrane by sphingomyelin synthase 2 produces diacylglycerol, which is a lipid-soluble second messenger that can pass along a signal cascade.
 In addition, the degradation of sphingomyelin can produce ceramide which is involved in the apoptotic signaling pathway.